silvacms/documentation/source/silva/buildout/extending.rst

   install a simple Zope instance with Silva in production mode.

-Each of those configuration defines a section ``instance`` that will be responsible to create the Zope instance with Silva.
-Changing options in this section will affect your Zope and Silva installation.
+Each of those configuration defines a section ``instance`` that will be responsible for creating a Zope instance with Silva.
+Modifying options in this section will affect your Zope and Silva installation.

 Adding new softwares to your setup
 ----------------------------------

-You can add packaged software to your setup which can come from either a tarball on a website, an Subversion server, or a Python egg.
+You can add packaged software to your setup which can come from either a tarball or a website, a Subversion server, or a Python egg.

 You can also install software from other Version Control Systems, not just Subversion.
 This is not covered by this documentation.